Homegear/python3-homegear/README.md

 ## Methods

 There is only one object available: `Homegear`.
 It takes two parameters in it's constructor: The path to the Homegear IPC socket (normally `/var/run/homegear/homegearIPC.sock`) and a callback method.
 The callback method is executed when a device variable is updated in Homegear.
 On instantiation the class waits until it is connected succesfully to Homegear.
 After 2 seconds it returns even if there is no connection.
 To check, if the object is still connected, you can call `connected()`.
-Apart from this method, you can call all RPC methods available in Homegear.
+Apart from this method, you can call all RPC methods available in Homegear ([see ref.homegear.eu](https://ref.homegear.eu/rpc.html)).

+## Behaviour on no connection

+When there is no connection to Homegear, the constructor returns after 2 seconds.
+It indefinitely tries to reconnect until it is able to establish a connection.
+The same happens on connection loss.
+To check if the module is connected, call `connected()`.
+Even when there is no connection, you can still call all RPC methods without exception.
+The return value will be `None`.

 ## Type conversion